jmoffatt32/simple_go_network/README.md

    - `go install tcp-network`
 2. Run the executable.
 Run the command providing an integer for `ID`:
    - `$HOME/go/bin/tcp-network ID`
-3. You will have to start at least two processes to send messages between instances
+3. You will have to start at least two processes (in two different terminals) to send messages between instances
 4. You'll be presented with a command prompt, enter commands to send messages in the form,
-   - `send {ID} {message}` where ID is a server instance that you have started, and message is a message you would like to send
+   - `send {ID} {message}` where ID is the number of server instance that you have started, and message is a message you would like to send

 # Documentation